PurpleKingdomGames/indigo/README.md

 - Mill
 - SBT
-- JDK 15 (Update: 1.8 works, 11 should be fine and is LTS, currently building against 15)
+- JDK (Update: 1.8 works, 11 should be fine too and is an LTS version)
 - [glslang validator](https://github.com/KhronosGroup/glslang) - can be installed with your favorite package manager.

 ### Running the build